dotnet/arcade/Documentation/Policy/ArcadeServicing.md

 # Arcade Servicing

-This document is intended to describe arcade servicing workflow and policies.
+This document is intended to describe Arcade servicing workflow and policies.
-Our goal is to ensure that supported versions of the .NET Core product remain servicable over time.
+Our goal is to ensure that supported versions of the .NET Core product remain serviceable over time.
 As the Engineering Services team, we will need to make major changes to Arcade and our services over time to support new versions of .NET Core, while still supporting older versions.